 A recent trial, known as CALERIE (Comprehensive Assessment of the Long Term Effects of Reducing Intake of Energy) tested the metabolic effects of calorie restriction in a group of 53 healthy, non-obese volunteers who cut calories by 15% over two years.

-It found that calorie restriction decreases oxidative stress, a process that has been linked with ageing and age-related conditions such as Alzheimer’s and Parkinson’s, cancer, diabetes and others.
+It found that calorie restriction decreases oxidative stress, a process that has been linked with aging and age-related conditions such as Alzheimer’s and Parkinson’s, cancer, diabetes, and others.

 Researchers at the University of Surrey assigned overweight participants into either the 5:2 diet or daily calorie restriction diet.
 Those on the 5:2 diet ate normally for 5 days and then fasted for 2 days on 600 meal replacements, while those on the daily diet were advised to eat 600 calories per day fewer per day than their estimated requirements for weight maintenance.

-The study found that those on the 5:2 diet cleared post meal fat more efficiently than those undertaking the daily diet, and also experienced a reduction in systolic blood pressure which further reduces risk of cardiovascular disease.
+The study found that those on the 5:2 diet cleared post-meal fat more efficiently than those undertaking the daily diet, and also experienced a reduction in systolic blood pressure which further reduces the risk of cardiovascular disease.

-There are different ways of achieving time restricted eating but 16:8 is very popular.
-This is where you eat all of your food during an 8 hour window and fast for 16 hours overnight.
-The idea is not to cram 3 meals into that 8 our period but to eat only 2 nutritious meals.
+There are different ways of achieving time-restricted eating but 16:8 is very popular.
+This is where you eat all of your food during an 8-hour window and fast for 16 hours overnight.
+The idea is not to cram 3 meals into that 8 hour period but to eat only 2 nutritious meals.